polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Watching Putting Humans at the Center of AI and Paola Arlotta: Brain Development from Stem Cell to Organoid | Artificial Intelligence (AI) Podcast regain a lot of energy and lighten my world.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Ev9BUGoOp64/0.jpg)](https://youtu.be/Ev9BUGoOp64)
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lVHRs3uTHNI/0.jpg)](https://youtu.be/lVHRs3uTHNI)

+### Day 49: 14/08/2019

+#### Polarbeargo

+* Rewatching lesson 5 Introducing Local and global Differential Privacy section 7 The Formal Definition of Differential Privacy.
+* Reading [Deep Learning with Differential Privacy](https://arxiv.org/pdf/1607.00133.pdf) section Differentially private version.
+* Implementing and Debugging Robotic Software Engineer Nanodegree project Map my world robot.
+* While discusses, listen, debug and implementing group mini-project with @Sarah Major, @Harkirat Singh, and @Halwai Aftab Hasan, I feel happy and see they grow amazed by their talents.
+You are the best @Sarah Major, @Harkirat Singh, and @Halwai Aftab Hasan let us practice believe in yourself together!

+I encourage @Frida @Helena Barmer @Samuela Anastasi @Urvi Soni @Casey Buscall @Marwa @Sarah Majors @Pranjal Chaubey @Harkirat @Halwai Aftab Hasan and myself persistence is the best talent another great sentence I received is believe in yourself thank you for tagging me in the post which allows me to see things from your side:).

+Thank you @Sarah Majors @Harkirat Singh and Halwai Aftab Hasan willing to participate this group project with me.
+You are awsome let us practice persistence together:D!